Care Services

 Hundreds of Santa Clara County workers rally for fitness care, wages

-Hundreds of union members poured out in front of the Santa Clara County Board of Supervisors’ chambers Wednesday within the blistering warmth, rallying for growth in wages and services for county employees because the supervisors internal deliberated on next year’s investment priorities at some point of a price range hearing.
+Hundreds of union members poured out in front of the Santa Clara County Board of Supervisors chambers Wednesday in the blistering warmth, rallying for growth in wages and services for county employees because the supervisors internally deliberated on next year’s investment priorities at some point of a price range hearing.

-Union leaders from SEIU Local 521 encouraged a extra “transparent” budgeting technique that provides “essential services” meant to assist cover the cost of basic living wishes, such as housing and toddler care, in one of u .
-S . ’s maximum highly-priced regions.
+Union leaders from SEIU Local 521 encouraged an extra “transparent” budgeting technique that provides “essential services” meant to assist in covering the cost of basic living wishes, such as housing and toddler care, in one of the.
+S . ‘s maximum highly-priced regions.

 “People are simply suffering,” said Riko Mendez, leader elected officer for SEIU, Local 521.
 “There’s a manner for us to make an impact with our proposals around housing and for actual, inexpensive child care.
 We’re asking that the county take our proposals seriously.”